 This was the trickiest part as Host Profiles are pretty flaky at the best of times.
 I wont go over the auto deploy configuration as that is well documented.

-We built a reference host manually then exported the host profile config.
+I built a reference host manually then exported the host profile config.
 All our Vmks will be getting DHCP so we needed to put IP-Helpers in beforehand.

 Once the reference host was built we needed to tweak the host profile with the following: